Bedrock-OSS/bedrock-wiki/docs/loot/randomized-structure-loot.md

     - rebrainertv
 tags:
     - easy
+description: Setup loot table for containers in structure.
 ---

 Adding loot tables to containers in structure is easy, you need to have a PC and your choice of either [NBT Studio](https://github.com/tryashtar/nbt-studio/releases/download/v1.14.1/NbtStudio.exe) (executable) or [Loot Tabler](https://mcbe-essentials.github.io/structure-editor/loot-tabler) (browser application).